FO-E/fo-e.github.io/_pages/leisure.md

 ---

 ## Happy Time
-When I am not doing research, this is what I do for fun.
+When I am not doing research, I like:
+* Watching sports (Soccer and Basketball)
+* Reading
+* Playing video games

-**Upload pictures
+**Yet to upload pictures